Marin Pongračić

-Marin Pongračić (/hr/; born 11 September 1997) is a Croatian footballer who plays as a defender for club Fiorentina and the Croatia national team.
-Pongračić is principally a centre-back but can also play at right-back or as a defensive midfielder.
+Marin Pongračić (/hr/; born 11 September 1997) is a professional footballer who plays as a defender for club Fiorentina.
+Born in Germany, he plays for the Croatia national team.
+Primarily a centre-back, he can also be deployed as a right-back or as a defensive midfielder.

 Club career

 1860 Munich

 Pongračić started his football career as a product of Bayern Munich academy, before moving to FC Ingolstadt 04 in 2013 at the age of 16.
 He made 38 appearances at under-17 and under-19 levels, before moving to 1860 Munich in 2016 in search of professional football.
 After establishing himself in the reserve team, he made his 2.
 Bundesliga debut on 16 April 2017 in a 1–1 draw with Sandhausen.

 He made seven appearances for the first team, including an appearance in a relegation play-off against Jahn Regensburg.
 Pongračić was sent off in the 80th minute, as the match ended up as a 1–1 draw.